 It’s a variation of the more known AIDA (Attention, Interest, Desire, Action) formula.

-Both can be combined, and would look like this: Attention, Interest/Problem & Agitate, Desire/Solve, Action.
+Both can be combined and look like this: Attention, Interest/Problem & Agitate, Desire/Solve, Action.

 Where should you apply each part?